katiehuangx/Transition-into-Data-Analytics/README.md

 **Disclaimer**: I'm not an expert.
 Just a fellow transitioner who wants to help another transitioner.

+**Another important disclaimer:** None of the courses I recommend below are sponsored.
+I am not paid to recommend any of these.

 ## 📚 Table of Contents
 - [How and Where to Start?](#how-and-where-to-start)
 - [What are the Technical Skills to Learn?](#what-are-the-technical-skills-to-learn)